Subhangi69/Nation-Informatics-Centre---DevOps--Node_js-App/README.md

-# 📦 Node.js CI/CD Deployment with Jenkins & AWS
+# 📦 Continuous Integration for a Node.js Web Application using Git, Jenkins, and AWS Elastic Beanstalk
    ## (NIC Internship)

-This project was done to demonstrates automated CI/CD for a Node.js application using Git, Jenkins, and AWS Elastic Beanstalk.
+This project was done to demonstrates Continuous Integration (CI) pipeline using Jenkins and AWS Elastic Beanstalk for deployment of a Node.js based web application
 ---

 ## 🏢 Workflow